 Faces play a central role in person perception.
 People spontaneously judge others’ personality based on their facial appearance and these impressions guide many consequential decisions.
-Under what conditions do people rely on facial appearance?
-Here, we test whether reliance on facial appearance depends on the goal of impression formation (i.e., on which trait dimension targets are evaluated).
-Trait impressions are, to a large extent, based on the resemblance of facial cues to emotion expressions.
+When do people rely on facial appearance?
+In five studies (N = 1,936, four preregistered), we test whether reliance on facial appearance depends on the goal of impression formation (i.e., on which trait dimension targets are evaluated).
+Trait impressions are, to a large extent, based on the resemblance of facial cues to emotional expressions.
 As emotional expressiveness is a central component of sociability, we hypothesized that people would more readily perceive sociability in faces.
-Across three preregistered studies (N = 1,436), we find that facial appearance is indeed seen as more indicative of a person’s sociability than their morality or competence.
+We find that facial appearance is seen as more indicative of a person’s sociability than their morality or competence (Study 1, n = 338), and this was particularly true for sociability traits that are characterized by emotional expressions (e.g., enthusiasm, playfulness; Study 2, n = 162).
 We find the same pattern when examining the influence of facial cues on judgment and decision-making.
-People are more confident in the accuracy of their trait impressions when judging sociability (vs. morality or competence; Study 1, n = 527), they value information on the facial appearance of job candidates more when looking for a sociable (vs. moral or competent) employee (Study 2, n = 390), and they view reliance on facial appearance when making hiring decisions as more appropriate and more effective when looking for a sociable (vs. moral or competent) employee (Study 3, n = 519).
+People are more confident in the accuracy of their trait impressions when judging sociability (Study 3, n = 527), they value information on the facial appearance of job candidates more when looking for a sociable employee (Study 4, n = 390), and they view reliance on facial appearance when making hiring decisions as more appropriate and more effective when looking for a sociable employee (Study 5, n = 519).
 Together, our results provide converging evidence that people view facial appearance as especially relevant for judging a person’s sociability.